Classes

 You can run a basic demo by typing the following command into the terminal.

-python -m JoBase.examples.box_physics
+python -m JoBase.examples.physics

 The example below creates a box that bounces on the ground.